007prateekd/bbox-utils/README.md

 ## What
 Just a small utility script that contains simple functions to
 - generate a binary mask and the corresponding bounding box coordinates of a subject in an image.
-- do simple transformations on an image (i.e. rotation, scaling, warping, overlaying, cropping, square resize) and modify the bounding box coordinates accordingly (which could be quite challenging in some cases!
-For example, check [this](https://github.com/007prateekd/bbox-utils/blob/16d930da01371b558213cbf6255b4af6c8a69511/main.py#L140-L145)).
+- do simple transformations on an image (i.e. rotation, scaling, warping, overlaying, cropping, square resize) and modify the bounding box coordinates accordingly which could be quite challenging in some cases!
+For example, check [this](https://github.com/007prateekd/bbox-utils/blob/16d930da01371b558213cbf6255b4af6c8a69511/main.py#L140-L145).

 ## Why
 While creating a synthetic dataset for an object detection use-case, I often ran into image transformations where I had a hard time modifying the corresponding bounding box coordinates with respect to the transformation applied.
 So, I created these helper functions which do the same.
 I have used PIL and OpenCV interchangably as both have some functionalities which are easier to use.